amanwebb/NBA-All_Stars/README.md

 ![image](https://user-images.githubusercontent.com/81338261/153035757-326a8f04-8de6-4959-8475-19ab2cd5da6b.png)

-I then wrote some code for the graph setup.
+I then wrote the function for the graph setup.
 This includes assigning team colors to their respective hex codes, splitting the graph into the appropriate sections (six), and creating a function to call the player and team.

 ```python
 # Calculate angles for radar chart